 The TBG blood test measures the level of a protein that moves thyroid hormone throughout your body.
 This protein is called thyroxine binding globulin (TBG).

 Serum thyroxine binding globulin; TBG level; Serum TBG level; Hypothyroidism - TBG; Hyperthyroidism - TBG; Underactive thyroid - TBG; Overactive thyroid - TBG

 How the Test is Performed

 How to Prepare for the Test

 Certain drugs and medicines can affect test results.
-Your doctor may tell you to temporarily stop taking a certain medicine before the test.
+Your health care provider may tell you to stop taking a certain medicine for a short time before the test.
 Never stop taking any medicine without first talking to your provider.